Closing Costs for the buyer

 This cost can vary widely based on the home’s property taxes and the time of the year the loan closes compared with when the county collects taxes.
 Some counties collect property taxes twice per year (often April and October), for example.

 Lenders need to collect enough to pay the upcoming tax installment.
-They’ll typically collect between three to eight months of taxes to cover the first tax payment.
+They’ll typically collect between 3 to 8 months of taxes to cover the first tax payment.

 Keep in mind that you’re only paying taxes for when the home officially belongs to you — the seller is responsible for the taxes up until the day the loan closes.